ktatar/MASOM/README.md

 Install the following packages from the links below:

 - MuBu for MAX: This library is also available on Max package manager; however, it is an older version 1.9.12 that has a bug.
-Hence, download MuBu >= 1.9.13 from this link: https://forum.ircam.fr/projects/detail/mubu/.
+Please avoid the MuBu on Max package manager, and download MuBu >= 1.9.13 from this link: https://forum.ircam.fr/projects/detail/mubu/.
 Move the MuBu for Max folder to Documents\Max 8\Packages

 - Download this repo.